-The school receives funding from the Local Authority for Special Needs, within the general school budget, as an amount for non-EHCP children with SEND (referred to as devolved funding) and in individual amounts for children with statements of SEND above a specific threshold.
+The school receives funding from the Local Authority for Special Needs, within the general school budget, as an amount for children with SEND or medical conditions without an EHCP referred to as devolved funding) and in individual amounts for children with statements of SEND above a specific threshold.
 The funding is used to provide the support from classroom assistants and/or teaching staff other than the class teacher, to provide materials and resources to use for SEND, to provide cover to enable review meetings to take place and to provide administrative salary costs.
-Funds received for a child with an EHCP will be allocated to provision for that child, within the terms of their statement, although where provision for a number of children can be usefully combined, this will happen, in accordance with LA advice.
+Funds received for a child with an EHCP will be allocated to provision for that child, within the terms of their plan, although where provision for a number of children can be usefully combined, this will happen, in accordance with LA advice.